feliciaschulz/MastersThesisProject/README.md

 6. CellVisualisationApplication - containing code for an app with which one can further analyse dimensionality reduction plots and make sense of the results
 7. 07_DistanceAnalysis - containing a script for measuring distances between cell types and creating different kinds of plots to visualise them

-And finally, this README file, containing information on every single script, its usage, input and output files, and required packages.
+And finally, this README file, containing information on every single script, its usage, input and output files, and required packages (if there are any non-standard packages required for the script).

-### Important Note
+### Important Note - Data Availability
 We did not get permission to publish the raw images on a GitHub repository at this time, so the raw example .tif images could not be provided as example data.
 This means that there is no example input data for the scripts in 01_Segmentation and 02_CreateIntensityDfs.
 Nevertheless, the scripts can be tried with similar input data.
 For 01_Segmentation, this should be .tif images, and for 02_CreateIntensityDfs, raw .tif marker images and a cell segmentation mask that must have the same dimensions as the images.

+Example input data from one image, R1B1ROI1, is provided.
+This input data can be used on all other input plots apart from 4.1 Analysing Thresholds.
+This is because here, the purpose is to summarise thresholds values from different images, which is not possible with only one input image.

 ## Abstract
 The aim of this research project was to create a bioinformatic image analysis pipeline for the investigation of lymphocytes in healthy human lungs.
+The lung is an important organ to study as it provides a fast way for pathogens to enter the body.
+Therefore, the pulmonary immune system must be further investigated in both healthy and diseased tissue.
+In order to do comparative studies, we need to carefully characterise healthy tissue, which was done in this study using multiplexed image analysis.
 The data consisted of three formalin-fixed paraffin-embedded (FFPE) tissue samples, divided into six regions of interest (ROIs) which were imaged using a multiplexed cyclic fluorescence-based antibody staining approach with 26 antibodies.
 State-of-the-art downstream analysis methods and tools were applied to stitch the images, segment the cells, perform dimensionality reduction, and investigate the geographical properties of the data.
 A manual gating approach was used to infer cell types based on marker intensity expression levels and binary thresholds.
-The cell type inference was tested using multiple statistical plotting methods and proved to be overall successful.
+The cell type inference was tested using multiple statistical plotting methods.
 A cell visualisation app was created to provide an interface for further analysing dimensionality reduction plots, with which cell type misclassifications could be examined and explained.

-The locations of T-cells in the tissues were investigated using distance analysis methods and no particular trends were found regarding which structural regions of the tissue the cells were located in.
+The locations of T cells in the tissues were investigated using distance analysis methods and no particular trends were found regarding which structural regions of the tissue the cells were located in.
 Regardless, this methodology was a successful approach to analysing multiplexed imaging data.
 In the future, it can be applied to further classifying lymphocytes in healthy lungs, for example to distinguish circulating cells from tissue-resident memory cells.
-It can also be used to further investigate diseased tissue.
+This workflow can also be used to do future comparative studies of patient samples.

 ## 1. Segmentation